rehmanmuradali/retum.scanner/README.md

     @Override
     public CreditCardModel process(List<String> dataList, List<Element> elementList) {

-        //   1) Do relevant predictor with the provided text ( converted from firebase OCR-On Device model)
+        //   1) Do relevant prediction with the provided text ( dataList: converted from firebase OCR-On Device model)
-        //   2) Set the predicted data to your custom model and returm the model.
+        //   2) Set the predicted data to your custom model and return the model.
         CreditCardModel creditCardModel = predictData(dataList,elementList);

         return creditCardModel;